oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 #### Setting up an operator with Istio support

 Istio support requires labeling the operator namespace and your domain namespaces to enable Istio automatic sidecar injection, plus modifying your domain resource configuration.
-In this section, we describe the steps for the operator namespace; we will describe the steps for the domain in later sections.
+This section describes the steps for the operator namespace; the steps for the domain are described in later sections.

 Before installing the operator, create the namespace in which you want to run the operator and label it.